DynamicGoose/magma-ecs/README.md

 # Mecs
 M(agma)-ecs is the Entity-component-system for the Magma3D engine.
 ## Features
-- Simple and fast
+- [x] Simple and Lightweight
-	- Mecs tries to keep things simple but is still fast thanks to automatic parallelization
-- Modules
+- [ ] Modules
-	- Modules can add further functionality to the engine
+	> Modules can add further functionality to the engine
-- Parallel
+- [ ] Parallel
-	All code is automatically parallelized
+	> All code is automatically parallelized

 ## Disclaimer